OutdoorAdept is a reader-supported site. Purchases made through links may earn a commission. Learn more about our product selection process.

 Outsole

-As with the lugs, the outsole on your winter hiking boots must also help provide excellent traction on ice, snow, and other frozen terrain.
-A Vibram sole is usually on the best winter boots because it grips very well cold surfaces.
+The outsole of your winter hiking boots should also contribute to superior traction on ice, snow, and other frozen terrains.
+A Vibram sole is commonly found on top-quality winter boots due to its excellent grip on cold surfaces.

 Comparison Table